cildozMU/Exercise_7/README.md

 Exercise 8 of the Programming Skills Challenge

 The present program consist in a Query instructions for obtain a determined data from a Data Base.
-The files contain the Data Base and the Query instructions.
+The .sql file contains the Data Base and the Query instructions.

 The program uses coding standards.